AtanasovCode/cardboard/README.md

 - Choice persistence - your choices will be remembered between game sessions
 - Personal Best score persistence between sessions

+## Play The Game

+Play the game and test your memory right now 👉 [Play CardBoard](https://play-cardboard.netlify.app)

 ### Possible Future Updates:

 This game will be continually updated, here are some future possible updates: